scorbetta/CORTEZ/README.md

 implementation of a simple Neural Network for characters recognition.
 The CORTEZ chip is meant to be used as a testbed for MPW-driven ASICs.

+## Overview
+The CORTEZ design implements a back-propagation neural network that recognizes vowels in a noisy input.
+The general architecture consists of one hidden layer and one output layer.
+The training is based on the back-propagation algorithm using a piece-wise approximation of the hyperbolic tangent function as activation layer.
+The digital design is based on fixed-point rather than floating-point to simplify the design and reduce costs (area).

 ## Design versions
 Different design versions solve different problems, called boulders.
 The following table reports the available versions, the target shuttle and the implementation status.
 Design version matches the tag